-Also, take a look at the CD case’s cover:
+Also, take a look at the CD case cover:

-An image of Union City taken from the comic book with a miniature of the original cover at the side.
+An image of Union City taken from the comic book with a miniature of the original cover on the side.
 Also good at invoking the urban oppression in the game.

 But let’s boot this sucker, shall we?

-Like I’ve mention before, the game uses the Virtual Theatre engine, which gave more independence to NPCs by programming specific routines and tasks independent of the players’ input.
-This creates a more realistic game world in terms of characters’ relations and portrayals.
+Like I’ve mentioned before, the game uses the Virtual Theatre engine, which gave more independence to NPCs by programming specific routines and tasks independent of the players’ input.
+This creates a more realistic game world in terms of characters’ relations, portrayals and overall atmosphere.
 And yet, it isn’t hard to find specific NPCs when needed, mainly because the game world isn’t very big, despite being inside a city.

 And talking about the NPCs, they’re all well written and fleshed out enough to help create a proper atmosphere.
-I find it funny that the protagonist and his companion, Joey, sport an American accent and the rest of the characters have British accents, despite the fact that the game’s story occurs in Australia.
-Still the voice-over is quite serviceable, despite some bad voice acting here and there.
+I find it funny that the protagonist and his companion, Joey, speak with an American accent and the rest of the characters have British accents, despite the fact that the game’s story occurs in Australia.
+Still the voice-over is not bad, despite some bad voice acting here and there.

-The humor is quite sarcastic, especially at the beginning.
-But as the story progresses, the tone gets more and more serious, but it doesn’t get as depressing as in The Dig.
+The humour is quite sarcastic, especially at the beginning.
+But as the story progresses, the tone gets more and more serious, but at least it doesn’t get as depressing as in The Dig.

 And about our protagonist Foster: despite speaking with an American accent, he doesn’t look like an outsider.
-In fact, with his long coat and slicked hairstyle, he perfectly blends in with the rest of the NPCs.
-In the intro, he immediately stands out compared with his tribesmen at the Gap.
+In fact, with his long coat and slicked hairstyle, he blends perfectly with the rest of the NPCs.
+In fact in the intro, he immediately stands out compared with his tribesmen at the Gap.

 The point-and-click scheme is simple and intuitive, with the left mouse button for examining objects and the right mouse button to pick and/or use them.
 Usually the mouse buttons are mapped the other way around in most graphic adventures, but you won’t have any problems adapting to this particular control scheme.

 The soundtrack is quite good and is usually well tied to the game’s atmosphere, although I found the LINC Space theme a bit too upbeat for the sections it’s used.
-But the rest of the themes all fit in well.
+But the rest of the themes all fit in well with the game.

-And talking about the cyberpunk elements, this game explores most of them, if not all (virtual reality, trans-humanism, nature vs. technology, etc.) The story is heavily inspired by Aldous Huxley’s Brave New World and George Orwell’s 1984 and it shows!
+And talking about the cyberpunk elements, this game explores most of them, if not all (virtual reality, trans-humanism, human nature vs. technology, etc.) The story is heavily inspired by Aldous Huxley’s Brave New World and George Orwell’s 1984 and it shows.

 In 2003, Revolution released the game as freeware, which made it possible for ScummVM to support it.
 You can easily find it almost everywhere in the Internet, but I recommend downloading it from the ScummVM homepage here or from GOG.com here.
 You can also get the remastered version for iOS here.